4 Tips to Make the MOST of your Group Interactions

 Pair articulation needs with language needs

 Students who have good language skills but need to work on carryover of their articulation goals can make great partners for students with language problems.
-The variety of activities you are using, specially books, for language needs can provide many chances for the artic student to use their speech sounds.
+The variety of activities you are using, especially books, for language needs can provide many chances for the artic student to use their speech sounds.

 Make a set of the WH question words that your language student needs to answer and let your artic student ask a question that has one of the target sound words in it as well.
 Sometimes students respond well to the creative questions their peers ask!
 Once the students have started interacting with each other, they are both practicing their skills in a more naturalistic way, which is great for carryover.